DNLSalazar/gocounter/README.md

 # Go couter

-Go counter is a small file based db for counters.
+Go counter is a small file based db for counters with TUI.

 ## Installation